canta2899/logo-ls/README.md

 ### You don't want to build it yourself

-If you are on Linux or OSX you can run this script on your shell to download the latest version and move it to /usr/local/bin (might require sudo priviledges for that):
+If you are on Linux or OSX you can run this script on your shell to download the latest version and move it to ~/.local/bin:

 ```bash
 curl -L https://raw.githubusercontent.com/canta2899/logo-ls/refs/heads/main/get.sh | sh